 I was going to give her a long-drawn out explanation as to how I could be so stupid to forget my wallet at home, but all I could muster was a pathetic nod.

 Really?
-Relieved, I wanted to kiss her, but I just gave her another nod and a big smile before thanking her for being so understanding.
+I was so relieved I wanted to kiss her, but I just gave her another nod and a big smile before thanking her for being so understanding.

 Photo Credit: Falashad